MinnowBoard-org/website/pages/drone-lure/drone-lure.md

 ## Drone Lure

-This is a relatively narrow board, originally, intended to allow the MinnowBoard MAX / Turbot to be used as the primary controller for flying drones (UAVs, quadcopters, etc).
+This is a relatively narrow board, originally, intended to allow MinnowBoard boards to be used as the primary controller for flying drones (UAVs, quadcopters, etc).
 It has on built 15 PWMs (accessible via an I2C PCA9685 chip), status led (RGB), 6-axis accelerometer / gyroscope / compass, etc. Outside of drones, it's also been used for various non-flying robotics as well.